Dudemanguy/password-sanity/README.md

 You can also install the versioned release through pip.
 `# pip install password-sanity`

+Note: python-pyperclip does not support wl-clipboard yet.
+To work around this, you can use [wl-clipboard-x11](https://github.com/brunelli/wl-clipboard-x11) for now.

 #### Installing From Source
 Note that you don't have to actually install *pws*.
 You could just execute it directly.
+You will need python-gnupg and python-pyperclip.

 ```
 $ git clone https://github.com/Dudemanguy/password-sanity.git